-If the client Assertion is not valid, or its subject confirmation requirements cannot be met, the authorization server MUST construct an error response as defined in OAuth 2.0 [RFC6749].
-The value of the error parameter MUST be the invalid_client error code.
-The authorization server MAY include additional information regarding the reasons the Assertion was considered invalid using the error_description or error_uri parameters.
+If the client Assertion is not valid (including if its subject confirmation requirements cannot be met), the authorization server MUST construct an error response as defined in OAuth 2.0 [RFC6749].
+The value of the error parameter MUST be the invalid\client error code.
+The authorization server MAY include additional information regarding the reasons the Assertion was considered invalid using the error\description or error\uri parameters.